APRILIA RSV4 1100 FACTORY (2020 - 2021) Review

 Overall ratingNext up: Ride & brakes

-Aprilia's RSV4 stretches back all the way to 2009 and in that time very little has changed on the outside.
+Welcome to the 2020 Aprilia RSV4 1100 Factory review.
+But what's in a name?
+Aprilia's RSV4 lineage stretches back all the way to 2009 and in that time very little has changed on the outside.
 But underneath its familiar curves it’s been constantly developed to a point where in 2019, with its new 1.1 litre engine and weight-saving measures it became the lightest and more powerful full production RSV4 ever.

 But just a year later, the range-topping Factory gains another string to its bow in the shape of electronic Öhlins suspension, which Aprilia says is worth half a second a lap around Mugello and smoother on the road.